-I often hear people wondering why visit Bratislava when you can spend more time in Vienna, Budapest or Prague.
-What they don’t know is that Bratislava is the perfect place to see a beautifully conserved medieval city without the crowds of the Western European capitals.
-It also has stunning architecture –from Art Nouveau to Brutalism– and a developing art scene.
+Many times I’ve heard people wondering why visit Bratislava when you can spend more time in Vienna, Budapest or Prague.
+What they don’t know is that the Slovak capital is the perfect place to see a beautifully conserved medieval city without the crowds of the Western European capitals.
+It also has stunning architecture –from Art Nouveau to Brutalism– and a series of endearing and quirky sculptures all over town, which give it a special personality.
 So, is Bratislava worth visiting?
 I’d say absolutely!

 ‘Travel is only glamorous in retrospect’ read a painted wall of the hostel I stayed during my first visit to Bratislava.
 I stopped for a minute to fully grasp the concept, because I’ve never thought about it like that, but, hell, how much truth it held (and what a travel lesson it taught me!).
 After a miserable walk from the bus station in a cold and dark evening in the middle of winter, I was trying to get some feeling back to my frozen toes.
 I was in fact miserable, but I knew I was going to have fond memories of the trip.
 Because when you think back, you idealize and completely forget about the crappy times.

 Even when you’re cold, scared, sad, or feeling lonely, questioning why you’re not in the comfort of your bed, after having a hot shower and a hearty meal, it dawns on you.
 It’s because comfort might make your heart warm, but adventure makes it beat.
 Seeing the world makes you feel alive.
 Being too comfortable becomes uncomfortable.